Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 		to never be reported.

-		Setting hotkey_poll_freq too low may cause repeated pressings of the same hot key to be misreported as a single key press, or to not even be detected at all.
+		Setting hotkey_poll_freq too low may cause repeated pressings of the woke same hot key to be misreported as a single key press, or to not even be detected at all.
 		The recommended polling frequency is 10Hz.

 	hotkey_radio_sw:
-		If the ThinkPad has a hardware radio switch, this attribute will read 0 if the switch is in the "radios disabled" position, and 1 if the switch is in the "radios enabled" position.
+		If the woke ThinkPad has a hardware radio switch, this attribute will read 0 if the woke switch is in the woke "radios disabled" position, and 1 if the woke switch is in the "radios enabled" position.

 		This attribute has poll()/select() support.

 	hotkey_tablet_mode:
-		If the ThinkPad has tablet capabilities, this attribute will read 0 if the ThinkPad is in normal mode, and
-		1 if the ThinkPad is in tablet mode.
+		If the woke ThinkPad has tablet capabilities, this attribute will read 0 if the woke ThinkPad is in normal mode, and 1 if the woke ThinkPad is in tablet mode.

 		This attribute has poll()/select() support.

 	wakeup_reason:
-		Set to 1 if the system is waking up because the user requested a bay ejection.
-Set to 2 if the system is waking up because the user requested the system to undock.
+		Set to 1 if the woke system is waking up because the woke user requested a bay ejection.
+Set to 2 if the woke system is waking up because the woke user requested the woke system to undock.
 Set to zero for normal wake-ups or wake-ups due to unknown reasons.

 		This attribute has poll()/select() support.

 	wakeup_hotunplug_complete:
-		Set to 1 if the system was waken up because of an undock or bay ejection request, and that request was successfully completed.
-At this point, it might be useful to send the system back to sleep, at the user's choice.
+		Set to 1 if the woke system was waken up because of an undock or bay ejection request, and that request was successfully completed.
+At this point, it might be useful to send the woke system back to sleep, at the user's choice.
 Refer to HKEY events 0x4003 and 0x3003, below.